-First Visit Metric Definition
+First Visit Definition

 Engaged vs Not Engaged

 Engaged vs not engaged will be a unique threshold for each individual business.
 In this metric, the engagement threshold can be defined as Average Time on Site or Pages per Visit.
-Both measures provide a strong indication for the quality of a visit.
-Digital marketers may also want to track a metric like goal completion rate.
+Both measures provide a strong indication of the quality of a visit.
+Digital marketers may also want to track a metric like a goal completion rate.

 How to Monitor First Visit Metric in Real-time

 The first visit metric is a useful metric for any marketing team to track.
-The key with this metric is to use it in conjunction with other metrics like the brand awareness metric and returning visit metric.
+The key to this metric is to use it in conjunction with other metrics like the brand awareness metric and returning visit metric.

 Learn more about how to track your First Visit Metric on a Digital Marketing Dashboard.